sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Can you add a vertical or circular browser prompt?

-I don't have any immediate plans to add this.
+I don't plan to add this.
 I recommend giving the horizontal prompt a try.
 A lot of users found it to work better than vertical/circular.

 #### How can I see what URL Velja received? {#debug}